Information Storage in the Stochastic Ising Model: Introduction

 \subsection{Organization}

 The remainder of this paper is organized as follows.
-Section \ref{SEC:Model} provides notations and the formal definition of the SIM.
-Section \ref{SEC:Operation_Definiton} sets up the operational definition of the storage problem and connects the maximal size of reliable codes and $I_n(t)$.
-Section \ref{SEC:Infinite_Time} studies the asymptotics of $I_n(t)$ when $t\to\infty$ independently of $n$.
-In this section the Glauber chain is proven to be absorbing and its absorbing set is identified.
-In Section \ref{SEC:Grid_droplet} we focus on reliable storage for superlinear times.
-The droplet-based achievability scheme is constructed and analyzed in that section.
+Section \ref{SEC:Model} provides notations and defines the SIM.
+Section \ref{SEC:Operation_Definiton} sets up the operational storage problem and connects the maximal size of reliable codes to the information capacity.
+For ease of presentation, we start from the zero-temperature dynamics and move to positive temperature towards the end.
+Thus, Section \ref{SEC:Infinite_Time} studies the asymptotics of $I^{(\infty)}_n(t)$ when $t\to\infty$ independently of $n$.
+In Section \ref{SEC:Grid_droplet} we focus on reliable storage for superlinear times, which includes the construction and analysis of the droplet-based achievability scheme.
 This section also states the droplet disappearance time result, for which a simple and new proof is given in Appendix \ref{APPEN:Droplet_Erosion_Time_proof}.
 Section \ref{SEC:tight_results} considers the grid dynamics with an external field and the dynamics over the honeycomb lattice; in both cases, an order optimal characterization of $I_n(t)=\Theta(n)$, for all $t$, is given.
-Sections \ref{SEC:positive_temp1} and \ref{SEC:positive_temp2} give preliminary results on information capacity at positive (low) temperatures.
+Sections \ref{SEC:positive_temp1} and \ref{SEC:positive_temp2} give preliminary results on information capacity at positive but low temperatures.
 Finally, Section \ref{SEC:summary} discusses the main insights of the paper and appealing future directions.